On the large interaction asymptotics of the free energy density of the Ising chain with disordered centered external field: Gaussian approximation of the discrete RFIC partition function

 \begin{proof} This is equivalent to showing that the Wasserstein 1-distance between the law of $(h_1+\dots +h_n)/\sqrt{L}$ and $\calN_{\vartheta^2}$ is $O(L^{-\frac12})$, respectively $O(L^{1-\frac{p}2})$.
 This is a known result, see \cite{cf:R09} for example. \end{proof}

-Lemma \ref{lem-CLT} yields that the error in the second approximation in \eqref{eq:sketch23} is $O(\frac{1}{L})$, respectively $O(\frac1{L^{\frac{p-1}{2}}})$.
-How large an $L$ we will take will depend on the error terms coming from the coarse-graining estimates, which we are going to present now.
+Lemmas \ref{lem-W1} and \ref{lem-CLT} yield that the error in the second approximation in \eqref{eq:sketch23} is $O(\frac{1}{L})$, respectively $O(\frac1{L^{\frac{p-1}{2}}})$.
+How large an $L$ we will take will depend on the error terms coming from the coarse-graining estimates, which we present now.